Baby formula shortage highlights racial disparities | Entertainment

 Some mothers have turned to social media and even befriended other locals to cast a wider net during shopping trips.

-In Miami, Denise Castro, who owns a construction company, started a virtual group to support new moms during the COVID-19 pandemic that has now also started helping moms get the formula they need.
+In Miami, Denise Castro, who owns a construction company, started a virtual group to support new moms during the COVID-19 pandemic.

+Now it's helping moms get the formula they need as they go back to work.

-"Most of the moms we have been helping are Black and Latinas," Castro said, said, adding many of them are back to work.
-"These moms don't have the time to visit three to four places in their lunch hour," Castro said one of the women they have been trying to help is a Hispanic teacher who is back at work and does not have much flexibility between her job and caring for her two-month-old infant, who has been sensitive to a lot of formula brands.
+One of them is a Hispanic teacher whose job leaves her with little flexibility to care for her two-month-old infant, who has been sensitive to a lot of formula brands.

-Earlier this week, her father had gone to four different pharmacies before he was able to get her some boxes with the tiny bottles, but they run out quickly as the babies are growing.
+Earlier this week, her father went to four different pharmacies before he was able to get her some boxes with the tiny bottles.
+They run out quickly as the babies grow.

 Fernandez said she wasn't able to initiate breastfeeding, trying with an electric pump but saying she produced very little.